 1. Consistently ranked top 5 globally on Math and Technology

-The OECD ranks Japanese high school students’ number one in the world for math’s, and number 2 for scientific literacy.
-Japan has the highest number of Nobel prize winners of any Asian country, and the second highest of any country since 2000.
+The OECD ranks Japanese high school students number one in the world for math and number 2 for scientific literacy.
+Japan has the highest number of Nobel prize winners of any Asian country, and the second-highest of any country since 2000.
 Japan is a prosperous nation – the second largest economy in the world.
-Japan is amongst the most technologically advanced in the world and its manufacturing of electronics, appliances and motor vehicles is quickly changing the world.
+Japan is amongst the most technologically advanced in the world and its manufacturing of electronics, appliances, and motor vehicles are quickly changing the world.

 From a young age, Japanese children are held to high expectations, whether it be in their academics, appearance, or athleticism.
 They tend to be more fatalistic in their beliefs, meaning there is no room for mistakes because you do not get a second chance at something.
 This also means that Japanese people can be quick to judgment or grudge-holding.
 And there’s a lot of exciting things you will learn in Japan but let me show you first the reasons to study abroad in Japan.

 With an impressive 39 universities featured in the QS World University Rankings® 2016-2017, Japan is a leading destination for international study.
 Waseda University is ranked 201st in the world, and also features prominently in the QS World University Rankings by Subject 2016.
 Ranked among the global top 50 for modern languages, Waseda is also in the top 100 for sociology, politics, and international studies, and the top 200.
 Including business and management, law, economics, mechanical engineering, chemistry.
 Furthermore, Japan has over 700 universities, with 10 ranked in the top 200 worldwide.

 Another option for students studying in Japan is junior college.
 The standard term of study in junior college is two years, three in the case of nursing courses and some others.
 Half of the course subjects at junior colleges are art, home economics, education, or social studies-related, and about one-third of junior colleges are women-only.